pmolfese/sumaru/README.md

 - `.gitignore` keeps Cargo build output in `target/` out of version control.
 - `README.md` is the project-facing quickstart: scope, commands, controls, overlays, design direction, and this file guide.
-- `docs/ROADMAP.md` is the staged development plan for growing from the current reader-backed viewer into a SUMA-class surface, dataset, AFNI interop, and eventual volume-rendering tool.
+- `docs/ROADMAP.md` is the active to-do plan, grouped by shared foundations such as AFNI interop, command state, everyday viewer use, GPU work, and volume support.
+- `docs/COMPLETED.md` is the completed-work ledger for bootstrap, data model, geometry, viewer, ROI, spec, and rendering performance milestones.
 - `src/lib.rs` is the library crate entry point.
 It exposes the reusable modules so the binary, tests, and future tools can share the same implementation.
 - `src/main.rs` is the command-line entry point.
 It parses `sumaru` arguments,